 Buckinghamshire Short Mat Bowling Association

-In line with current Government guidelines, it is hoped that most clubs will have their own set of Covid rules which will also include those put in place by the venue in which they play.
+It is hoped that most clubs will have their own set of Covid rules which will also include those put in place by the venue in which they play but in the main, these rules have been relaxed and it is now down to individual players as to how they keep themselves and other safe.

-As a supplement to this, the BSMBA have issued a draft set of recommendations for clubs to follow.
-These recommendation will not be mandatory and it will be up to the individual club to ensure the safety of all their players and any visitors they might allow to join in their roll-
+Earlier this year, the BSMBA issued a draft set of recommendations for clubs to follow which have now been updated to reflect the most recent Government guidelines.
+These recommendation are not mandatory and it is still up to the individual club to ensure the safety of all their players and all visitors now that the leagues are opening up again.

-Let us all enjoy our bowling, safe in the knowledge that every precaution will be taken to ensure that the risk of catching or transmitting Covid has been minimised.
+Let us all enjoy our bowling, safe in the knowledge that every precaution has been taken to ensure that the risk of catching or transmitting Covid has been minimised.

-Please feel free to comment on these recommendation if you feel they need amending, correcting or adding to.
+Please feel free to comment on these recommendations if you feel they need amending, correcting or adding to.

 All communications should be sent to: email@example.com